aj11anuj/aj11anuj/README.md

 ### 🌱 Currently Working On

 - **Research Work**: Working on making Evolutionary Algorithms more efficient and optimising MoE-based LLM models.
-- **Kaggle**: Crafting Notebooks for Data Analysis of various domains of data.
+- **Kaggle**: Crafting Notebooks for Data Analysis of various domains.

 ### 🔭 Future Goals